workos/template-convex-tanstack-react-start-authkit/README.md

-# Welcome to your Convex + Next.js + WorkOS AuthKit app
+# Welcome to your Convex + TanStack Start + WorkOS AuthKit app

-This is a [Convex](https://convex.dev/) project migrated to use WorkOS AuthKit for authentication.
+This is a [Convex](https://convex.dev/) project using WorkOS AuthKit for authentication.

 After the initial setup (<2 minutes) you'll have a working full-stack app using:

 - Convex as your backend (database, server logic)
 - [React](https://react.dev/) as your frontend (web page interactivity)
-- [Next.js](https://nextjs.org/) for optimized web hosting and page routing
+- [TanStack Start](https://tanstack.com/start) for modern full-stack React with file-based routing
 - [Tailwind](https://tailwindcss.com/) for building great looking accessible UI
 - [WorkOS AuthKit](https://authkit.com/) for authentication